ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 - How to write a functor
 - When to use a functor, some cases

-A functor is just a parametrized module.
+A functor is just a parametrised module.

-**Prerequisites**: Transitive closure leading to modules.
+**Prerequisites**: Transitive closure leading to modules

 ## Project Setup

 This tutorial uses the [Dune](https://dune.build) build tool.
-Make sure to have installed version 3.7 or later.
+Make sure you have installed version 3.7 or later.
 We start by creating a fresh project.
-We need a folder named `funkt` with files `dune-project`, `dune`, `funkt.opam` and `funkt.ml`, the latter two are created empty.
+We need a folder named `funkt` with files `dune-project`, `dune`, `funkt.opam`, and `funkt.ml`.
+The latter two are created empty.
 ```shell
 $ mkdir funkt; cd funkt